 "Oral candidiasis is more likely to occur in babies and older adults, individuals with weakened immune systems or certain health conditions and people who take certain medications like antibiotics or steroids," Dr. Damask says.

-Fix it: See your otolaryngologist who can properly examine you and determine if you have oral thrush.
+Fix it: See your doctor who can properly examine you and determine if you have oral thrush.
 If you do, your doctor may prescribe an antifungal medication to combat the candidiasis.

 Similar to other allergies, your immune system may perceive a substance in a medication as a foreign invader and secrete certain chemicals to attack it, according to the ACAAI.